alex-friedl/crossplatform-push-notifications-example/README.md

 The example comprises of a server application written in [node.js](https://nodejs.org) that uses the [node-pushnotifications](https://github.com/appfeel/node-pushnotifications) library and a [React Native](https://facebook.github.io/react-native/) app that demonstrates the usage of the [react-native-push-notification](https://github.com/zo0r/react-native-push-notification) library and the [react-native-fcm](https://github.com/evollu/react-native-fcm) library.

-There is an example [Firebase](https://firebase.google.com/) Android application setup that works out of the box.
-In order to use your own Firebase application, replace the `google-services.json` in the `app/android`directory with your own.
+It includes an example [Firebase](https://firebase.google.com/) application setup that works out of the box.
+In order to use your own Firebase application, replace the `google-services.json` in the `app/android` directory, respectively the `GoogleService-Info.plist`in the `app/ios`directory with your own (downloadable in the [Firebase Console](https://console.firebase.google.com/)).

-The iOS setup is incomplete because I currently don't have an active Apple Developer subscription but should be easy to complete by following the documentations.

-If you don't want to use Firebase Messaging for your iOS application, you could replace the `react-native-fcm` library with [react-native-push-notification](https://github.com/zo0r/react-native-push-notification).

 ## Requirements